top of page

 Register

-Contact your local reps in support of the New York for All Act!
+Contact your local reps and leaders in support of the New York for All Act!

 SCRIC, the Synagogue Coalition on the Refugee and Immigrant Crisis (of which the Shul is a member), is urging people to contact state and local leadership and representatives in support of the New York for All Act (NY S2235/NY A3506).